KIM BERGERON, APR

 VICE PRESIDENT AND CREATIVE DIRECTOR

 Kim Bergeron, Accredited in Public Relations, is an innovative storyteller who utilizes the power of persuasion to turn challenges into triumphs.
 She has more than 30 years of advertising, marketing and public relations experience, with ten of those years leading a department in a municipal government setting.
-Kim lives by the mantra, “There Is No Box,” and has utilized that philosophy toward unconventional approaches to marketing projects and her clients.
-It’s a strategy has led to numerous successful efforts.
+Kim lives by the mantra, “There Is No Box,” and has utilized that philosophy toward unconventional approaches in her work.
+The strategy has led to numerous successful efforts.

 In 2012, Kim co-founded the Train of Hope for Sandy Relief, orchestrating the delivery of an estimated $250,000 in relief supplies to New York and New Jersey via an Amtrak train just nine days after the superstorm, followed one month later with the Train of Hope for the Holidays, bringing additional relief supplies and gifts for the children of the storm.